 The Olympus Digital Imaging Center

 The Olympus Digital Imaging Center opened its doors at the Banana Factory in September 2005.
 It is the only free standing permanent digital classroom sponsored by Olympus America.
 There are 15 student computer stations as well a special teacher station.
 State of the art software packages and large format printers are available to students.
-During the Olympus InVision Photo Festival the first weekend of November, there is a special exhibition by the Olympus Visionaries and Trailblazers.
-They also loop their works on an overhead projector in the room and welcome the public.
 This is a very popular spot during our First Friday events.
 Classes for all ages and levels take place in the classroom including special after school at-risk youth programming.